silexlabs/Brix/demo/tool_box_demo/readme.txt

 TODO LIST

-All comps
-- constants for all class names (ndz: you mean for all event types ?)
-- fork slplayer + integration

 With Zabojad
 - templates with the 2nd "method"? and retrieve content of the dataprovider in the list => un mixin qui permet d'init une liste avec des données qui viennent d'une de ces sources